IND W vs SL W ICC Women's Championship: FPJ's dream XI prediction for India and Sri Lanka | Free Press Journal

 IND W vs SL W ICC Women’s Championship: FPJ’s dream XI prediction for India and Sri Lanka

-Mithali Raj-led Indian team will take on Sri Lanka at Galle cricket ground in 1st ODI of ICC Championship match tomorrow September 11.
-This will be the first time that the nation will play a bilateral series.
-The series includes 3 ODIs and 5 T20Is.
-To note, the T20I won’t have veteran pacer Jhulan Goswami, who last month announced her retirement from the shortest format but will continue to play in the ODIs.

-The Indian team is ranked No 4 while Sri Lanka is on eighth spot.
-The two teams last played against each other in the Asia Cup.
-For India, young Jemimah Rodrigues will be the dark horse and might get a chance to open the innings.
-Here are the probable dream XI for India women and Sri Lanka women:

-FPJ Dream XI: Tanya Bhatia (WK), Mithali Raj ©, Harmanpreet Kaur, Smriti Mandhana, Hasini Perera, Deepti Sharma, Chamari Athapaththu, Nilakshi De Silva, Ekta Bisht, Poonam Yadav, Sripali Weerakkody
+FPJ Dream XI: Tanya Bhatia (WK), Mithali Raj ©, Harmanpreet Kaur, Smriti Mandhana, Hasini Perera, Deepti Sharma, Chamari Athapaththu, Nilakshi De Silva, Ekta Bisht, Poonam Yadav and Sripali Weerakkody.